anissen/solitaire/tasks.md

     * theme-3 plays on survival
     * theme-5 plays on puzzle
 * Make a "retry"-button if the server cannot be contacted
-* Remove tutorial saying "your get three new gems each turn" + "you get a new quest each turn"
 * Make the background take up the entire screen (?)

 Bugs: